speechcatcher-asr/speechcatcher-data/data_server/README.md

 The Espnet speechcatcher recipe in <todo> contains further utility scripts to refine and validate the data.

 The scripts are in egs2/speechcatcher/asr1.
-You should run the following:
+You should run the following first:

     local/fix_wav.scp.py
+    mv data/train/wav.scp data/train/wav.scp.backup
+    mv data/train/new_wav.scp data/train/wav.scp

-This fixes issues with entries in wav.scp that are obsolete, because they don't have matching  (can happen due to filtering).
+This fixes issues with entries in wav.scp that are obsolete, because they don't have matching  (can happen due to filtering):

+    e.g. [Lengths are /tmp/kaldi.Jrcr/recordings=36572 versus /tmp/kaldi.Jrcr/recordings.wav=36579]

 Then run sort data twice per set (you need to change the set at the beginning of the file, e.g. DIR="data/dev").
 The following warning messages would be normal: